Bash at the Beach (1996)

-The 1996 Bash at the Beach was the third annual Bash at the Beach professional wrestling pay-per-view event produced by World Championship Wrestling (WCW).
-It took place on July 7, 1996 from the Ocean Center in Daytona Beach, Florida.
+The 1996 Bash at the Beach was a professional wrestling pay-per-view event produced by World Championship Wrestling (WCW).
+It was the third annual Bash at the Beach and took place on July 7, 1996 from the Ocean Center in Daytona Beach, Florida.
 The event is best remembered for Hulk Hogan's heel turn and the formation of the New World Order (nWo), which contributed greatly to the success of WCW in the mid-to-late 1990s.

-The main event was a tag team match between The Outsiders (Kevin Nash and Scott Hall) and their mystery partner (revealed to be Hulk Hogan), and Macho Man Randy Savage, Sting and Lex Luger.
+The main event was a six-man tag team match between The Outsiders (Kevin Nash and Scott Hall) and their mystery partner (revealed to be Hulk Hogan), and Macho Man Randy Savage, Sting and Lex Luger.
 Matches on the undercard included Ric Flair against Konnan for the WCW United States Heavyweight Championship, and Dean Malenko against Disco Inferno for the WCW Cruiserweight Championship.
-As of 2014, the event is available on the WWE Network.

 Storylines

 The event featured wrestlers from feuds and storylines, portraying villains, heroes, or less distinguishable characters in matches designed to resolve their conflicts.

 Scott Hall and Kevin Nash posed as invaders seeking to take over WCW.

 The main storyline heading into the event involved The Outsiders (Scott Hall and Kevin Nash).
 On the May 27, 1996, episode of WCW Monday Nitro, Hall made his first WCW appearance — unnamed and unannounced — declaring his intention to invade the company and challenging Executive Vice President Eric Bischoff to select three of WCW’s best to face him and two partners to be named later.
 Nash debuted on the June 10 episode of Nitro, after which the two became known as The Outsiders.

 At The Great American Bash, Bischoff accepted their challenge but refused to reveal WCW’s team, prompting Nash to deliver a powerbomb to him through a table.
 The next night on Nitro, a random drawing selected Randy Savage, Sting, and Lex Luger to face The Outsiders, who still refused to reveal their third man and continued disrupting WCW events.